Forts of Capri: Mesola Fort

-The Mesola fort opens on the Campetiello peninsula, from which its second place-name originates, namely "Fort of Campetiello."
-The second name of the promontory originates from the De Campetiello family, originally from Tramonti and owners of the area in 1129, when the island was still part of the Amalfi Republic.
+The Mesola fort opens onto the Campetiello peninsula, from which its other name, "Fort of Campetiello", originates.
+This name refers to the De Campetiello family, originally from Tramonti, who owned the area in 1129, when the island was still part of the Amalfi Republic.

 The Mesola fort was built in a strategic position, allowing the control of the entire coastal strip between Cala di Mezzo and Cala del Lupinaro.
-The fortification has a rougher structure and a more massive curved wall, built to protect the firing position, the four upper rectangular compartments, symmetrical to the entrance, and a basement compartment where wounded soldiers were probably treated.
+The fortification has a rougher structure and a larger curved wall, built to protect the firing position.
+It also has four upper rectangular compartments symmetrical to the entrance, and a basement compartment where wounded soldiers were probably treated.
 The fort also has an outer perimeter moat facing upstream.

-The Mesola area, moreover, had probably been inhabited in prehistoric times; in fact, some obsidian tools and fragments of vases and other artifacts have been unearthed in the area.
-Human presence in this impervious area was possible, according to Carl Friedlander, due to the existence of some drinking water rivulets that have now disappeared or become underground.

-In Greek and Roman times, however, there was a landfall in the area; the remains of a staircase carved into the rock can still be seen today.
+The Mesola area has probably been inhabited since prehistoric times; some obsidian tools, fragments of vases and other artifacts have been unearthed in the area.
+Human presence in this area was possible, according to Friedlander, due to the existence of some water rivulets that have now disappeared or gone underground.
+In Greek and Roman times, there was a landing spot in the area, and the remains of a staircase carved into the rock can still be seen today.

 Pino Fort

 The majolica depicted here features a description of the daffodil.

-The Pino fort starts on the rugged cliffs of Cala di Mezzo and overlooks the Cala di Tombosiello, forty meters above sea level.
-The construction, larger in size than those of Orrico and Mesola, was built for the purpose of controlling a large portion of territory; in fact, it is suitable for guarding the Cala di Mezzo to the north and the Cala del Limmo to the south.
+The Pino fort sits on the rugged cliffs of Cala di Mezzo and overlooks the Cala di Tombosiello, forty meters above sea level.
+The fort, larger in size than Orrico and Mesola, was built for the purpose of controlling a large portion of territory; it was able to guard the Cala di Mezzo to the north and the Cala del Limmo to the south.

-The structure, attributed to the French, consists of two centrally located high rooms; one features a vaulted ceiling, while the other is covered by a flat wooden surface.
+This structure, attributed to the French, consists of two centrally located high rooms: one features a vaulted ceiling, while the other is covered by a flat wooden surface.
 A third room, later collapsed, was also present.
 The fort, also equipped with a cistern for water supply, was modified by the British, who added a firing square overlooking the sea.

-The location, moreover, constituted the end of a fortified wall that originated from the watchtower; nowadays this same wall, although still partly visible, has been cut off by the carriage road that connects the lighthouse with the center of the municipality.
+The location constituted the end of a fortified wall that originated from the watchtower; nowadays, this same wall, although still partly visible, has been cut off by the carriage road that connects the lighthouse with the center of the municipality.
 The wall, about 180 meters long and equipped with loopholes for riflemen, closed the gap between the heights of the watchtower and the precipice of the Limmo Cove.
-Finally, the wall was bordered by a trench into which enemies plunged, who were then impaled by sharp nails set into the rock.
+The wall was bordered by a trench into which enemies plunged and were then impaled by sharp nails set into the rock.